DHL Group

-Deutsche Post DHL Group is the successor to the German mail authority Deutsche Bundespost, which was privatized in 1995 and became a fully independent company in 2000.
+DHL Group is the successor to the German mail authority Deutsche Bundespost, the oldest modern postal service in the world, tracing its roots to the middle ages.
+It was privatized in 1995 and became a fully independent company in 2000.
 Since its privatization, Deutsche Post has significantly expanded its business area through acquisitions.
 In late 2014, the group acquired StreetScooter GmbH, a small manufacturer of electric vehicles.
 Two years later, the group acquired UK Mail, a business-focused postal service in the UK for US$315.5 million (£243 million).
 The former company became a division of the Deutsche Post European parcel network.

 The 2016 earnings of Deutsche Post DHL Group before interest and taxes (EBIT) was €3.491 billion (up 44.8 percent over 2015), with a net profit of €2.64 billion on revenue of €57.334 billion.
 Return on equity, before taxes, was 27.7 percent.
 The group's long term credit rating, in November 2016, was BBB+ with a Stable outlook per Fitch's.

-Deutsche Post AG is listed on the Börse Frankfurt (Frankfurt Stock Exchange) as DPW and is in the Euro Stoxx 50 stock market index.
+DHL Group is listed on the Börse Frankfurt (Frankfurt Stock Exchange) as DHL and is in the Euro Stoxx 50 stock market index.
 In 2016, 20.5% of the group's shares were held by the state-owned KfW bank; 79.5% were freely floating: 65.6% held by institutional and 10.8% by private investors.

 Recent history

-Deutsche Post DHL Group has become a large, world-wide company in about two decades.
+DHL Group has become a large, world-wide company in about two decades.
 The following are significant dates in the development into its current form.